broadinstitute/dsp-appsec-seckb/security-kb-gitbook/appsec-team-internal/appsec-team-internal/security-activities/sast.md

 **Sourceclear Scanning**

 Sourceclear scans projects by cloning the project repo, identifying the package manager, building the project, and examining third party code.
-It also looks at indirect dependencies - for example, if your project uses "Library A", and "Library A" uses the vulnerable "Library B", Sourceclear will alert you to the vulnerablity in "Library B".
-[78% of vulnerabilities](https://snyk.io/blog/78-of-vulnerabilities-are-found-in-indirect-dependencies-making-remediation-complex/) came from indirect vulnerabilities in 2018.
+It also looks at indirect dependencies.
+[78% of vulnerabilities](https://snyk.io/blog/78-of-vulnerabilities-are-found-in-indirect-dependencies-making-remediation-complex/) came from indirect dependencies in 2018.

 You may need to customize Sourceclear scans by adding a `srcclr.yml` file to your project's root directory.
-For example, Sourceclear uses Python2.7 by default, but a `srcclr.yml` can set the scanner to use Python3, if your project requires it.
-You can also specify build commands, ignore dev libraries, and set up automatic pull requests.
-Please message the security team before customizing any scans.
+The `srcclr.yml` file contains scan directives that determine the scan settings for your repo.
+For example, Sourceclear uses Python2.7 by default, but a `srcclr.yml` file can set the scanner to use Python3, if your project requires it.

 **Tools:**
 * SourceClear: [https://broadinstitute-dsp.sourceclear.io/login](https://broadinstitute-dsp.sourceclear.io/login)